vlandham/chrisandemmy_service/en/chrisandemmy.md

 Our own dim shadow in her lustrous eyes;
 Nor may we part such with a dull harsh rule –
 Beauty is true and Truth is Beautiful!

-## Option: The Words to the Theme Song from 'Goldfinger'

 # Exchange of Vows